 It is imperative that your Connecticut mechanics lien contains the information required by statute and conforms with the formal requirements regarding signature.
 The failure to comply with the legally defined requirements related to the contents and signing of the lien can be fatal to the lien claim.

-- Description of the premises to be charged with the lien;
+- Description of the property to be charged with the lien

 Now it’s time to file that Connecticut mechanics lien.